sdondley/ClimateChangeChat/notes/current-notes.md

         * Russians are behaving badly
         * Putin is scared of an 80 year old womand protesting
             * sign of weakness and fear
-* Listed with half an ear to while coding https://www.youtube.com/watch?v=twrduL8aNGE
+* Listened with half an ear to while coding https://www.youtube.com/watch?v=twrduL8aNGE
 * guest mentions podcast at end which sounds good